 1. Preheat oven to 375 degrees.
 Coat a 9” pie plate with cooking spray.

-3. To make the filling: Peel, core and cut each apple into slices.
-Place apple slices in a bowl and toss with the lemon juice.
+3. To make filling: Peel, core, and cut each apple into slices.
+Place apple slices in a bowl and toss with lemon juice.

-4. In a large pan or skillet, stir together constantly ¼ cup sugar and Smart Balance, over medium heat until a smooth sauce forms and the caramel is deep brown (about 3 to 5 minutes).
-Add the apples, cinnamon and toss until evenly coated.
+4. In a large pan or skillet, stir together constantly ¼ cup sugar and Smart Balance, over medium heat, until a smooth sauce forms and caramel is deep brown (about 3 to 5 minutes).
+Add apples, cinnamon and toss until evenly coated.
 Cook for one minute.

-5. Spoon the cooked apples into the prepared pie plate.
-Sprinkle the topping evenly over the apples.
+5. Spoon cooked apples into a prepared pie plate.
+Sprinkle topping evenly over apples.

-6. Bake until the apples are tender and the topping is golden brown about 45-50 minutes.
+6. Bake until apples are tender and topping is golden brown for about 45-50 minutes.

 7. Let cool slightly.
-Serve warm with whipped cream on top.
+Serve warm with whipped cream on top, if desired.